A new bullying prevention startup

 So why isn't there more group therapy?
 Sourcing groups of similar-aged students who are available at the same time requires a pool of participants larger than most communities, and students are often reluctant to report bullying in the first place.

-Our approach is simple: Zoom-based group therapy cohorts for bullying victims.
+Our approach is simple: zoom-based group therapy cohorts for bullying victims.
 This solves both problems at once: cohorts are drawn from across the country, and no two attendees attend the same school.

 Who this is for